biotite.sequence#

 The size of the symbol code type in the array is determined by the

-size of the Alphabet
+size of the Alphabet:

-contains 256 symbols or less, one byte is used
+If the Alphabet contains 256 symbols or less, one byte is used

 per array element, between 257 and 65536 symbols, two bytes are used,